[background image] image of a bike workshop (for a bicycle shop)

 1. React Native had many pros and cons and was significantly more optimized for iOS than android at the time.

 2. We could design and build for limited connectivity but hit a wall at times.
+Performance on Android is still an issue.

 Building software is complex.
 There is what you know, what you know you dont know, and what you don't know you don't know.
-There is also what you want to learn, your MVP, and the vision.
+There is also what you know want to learn, your MVP, and the vision.
 Keeping all of this balanced and properly communicated with a stakeholder building their first piece of software can be challenging, and can take alot of time, patience, and education.
 To be honest, at times I took too much of this on myself and should have involved more people and had a balanced team for these discussions.